Police release identities of suspect, armed civilians from Lake Hefner shooting

 Family members tell News 4 that Will was grazed by a bullet and did not require surgery.
 Syniah was shot near the tailbone area and she spent a couple of hours undergoing surgery.

 Another man suffered an injury to his arm as he reportedly tried to run from the restaurant following the shooting.
-Officials later determined another young girl was also hit by the gunfire.
+Officials later determined another young girl, Alex Speegle, was also hit by the gunfire.

+Speegle will have surgery Friday according to her aunt, Leah Geurin.
+She says she has a shattered collarbone from a bullet and another one when into her right arm.
+Geurin says she will need metal plats and there is nerve damage to her right-hand which surgeons are hoping can be fixed so she regains use of it.

 Police say all of the victims are expected to survive.